 The main reason is that experimenting with the shutter speed is a big part of seascape photography.
 You’ll be surprised how even a small change can make a big difference.

-If you want to capture the motion in the water you typically need a shutter speed of 1/4th or more.
-Exactly how much depends on how quickly the water moves and how silky you want it to be.
+If you want to capture the motion in the water, you typically need a shutter speed of 1/4th or more.
+How much depends on how quickly the water moves and how silky you want it to be.

-I typically operate with a shutter speed between 1/4th of a second to 1 second when I’m nice and close to the action.
-For higher perspectives, I often use even longer exposure times to make the water look like milk.
+When I’m close to the action, I typically operate with a shutter speed between 1/4th of a second and 1 second.
+I often use longer exposure times for higher perspectives to make the water look smoother.

 Recommended Reading: The Ultimate Guide to Long Exposure Photography